 6.1.1.
 Section width of a tyre

 6.1.1.1.
 The section width shall be obtained by means of the following formula:

 S = S1 + K (A - A1),

 Where:

-S is the "section width" expressed in millimetres and measured on the measuring rim;
+S is the "section width" rounded to the nearest millimetre and measured on the measuring rim;

 S1 is "the nominal section width" in millimetres, as shown on the sidewall of the tyre in the tyre designation as prescribed;

 A is the width of the measuring rim in millimetres, as shown by the manufacturer in the descriptive note; and

 A1 is the width of the theoretical rim in millimetres.

 A1 shall be taken to equal S1 multiplied by the factor x as specified by the manufacturer, and K shall be taken to equal 0.4.

 6.1.1.2.
-However, for the existing types of tyres whose designation is given in the first column of the tables in Annex 5 to this Regulation, the section width shall be deemed to be that given opposite the tyre designation in those tables.
+However, for the types of tyres whose designation is given in the first column of the tables in Annex 5 to this Regulation, the section width shall be deemed to be that given opposite the tyre designation in those tables.

 6.1.1.3.
-However, for tyres identified by the "tyre to rim fitment configuration" (see paragraph 3.1.11.) symbol "A", K shall be taken to equal 0.6.
+However, for tyres identified by the "tyre to rim fitment configuration" (see paragraph 3.1.12.) symbol "A", K shall be taken to equal 0.6.